FlauschBert/scored/README.md

 A new token can be generated only once for a given user.
 If the user sends the same username and password hash combination again the token once generated is returned.
 If the same user tries to generate a token again with another password hash the command is rejected with the error:
 Error authentication request rejected: `STAT10|004`.
-The maximum length of the name of the username is 256 bytes.
+The maximum length of the username is 256 bytes.
 Longer names are cut off.
+The encoding of the username is UTF-8.

 For all later operations the token is used.
 The token should be saved by the client and used for all operations.